-- E6 Existing condition reports for all roads and all property and infrastructure in the road reserve likely to be used or affected by works must be prepared before commencement of such works.
+- E6 Current condition reports for all existing roads and all existing property and infrastructure in the road reserve where the physical condition is likely to be adversely affected during work must be prepared before commencement of such work.
 The report must state the current condition of the asset.
-A copy of the report must be provided to the asset owner no later than one month before the commencement of construction of the CSSI. - E7 If damage occurs to any item outlined in Condition E6 resulting from the works, aside from that resulting from normal wear and tear, the Proponent must either (at the asset owner's discretion): - (a) compensate the asset owner for the damage so caused.
+A copy of the report must be provided to the asset owner no later than one month before the commencement of works of the CSSI. - E7 If damage occurs to any item outlined in Condition E6 resulting from the works, aside from that resulting from normal wear and tear, the Proponent must either (at the asset owner's discretion): - (a) compensate the asset owner for the damage so caused.
 The amount of compensation may be agreed with the asset owner, but compensation must be paid even if no agreement is reached; or - (b) rectify the damage so as to restore the item to at least the condition it was in pre-works.
 Any repairs must be completed before the commencement of CSSI operations.